About Pillars of Instructional Excellence (P.I.E.)

 The category labeled “ESSENTIALS” identifies outcomes that all faculty should master by the end of year five.
 The “ADVANCED MASTERY” category provides a framework of opportunities for faculty to develop beyond year five.

 It is possible that faculty develop beyond ESSENTIALS in their first five years.

 The Pillars are not exclusive; they often combine with others in practice.
 This is a living document which can and should change based on the needs of the faculty and the College.

-In support of Palm Beach State College’s mission to create and sustain a dynamic teaching and learning environment that provides a high-quality education, the College recognizes the importance of the art and science of teaching and its impact on student success.
+In support of Palm Beach State College’s mission to provide student-centered learning experiences that transform lives and strengthen our community, the College recognizes the importance of the art and science of teaching and its impact on student success.